arbazpirwani/Stockitect-CleanMVVM/README.md

 - **Feature-based Organization** - Code organized by feature rather than by type
 - **Dependency Injection** - Using dependency inversion for testable code
 - **Repository Pattern** - Abstracting data sources
+- **Provider Pattern** - Context providers for shared state and services

 ## 🌐 API Integration